Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 Why Does Behavior Chain Analysis Matter for Emotional Regulation?

-Because emotional responses rarely start where you expect them to, behaviour chain analysis is important.
+Because emotional responses rarely start where you expect them to, behavior chain analysis is important.
 Your neurological system has already understood a threat, rejection, or loss of control while you are concentrating on what you said or did.

-If you don’t know the entire chain, you blame the final link rather than understanding the entire process.
+If you don’t know the entire chain, you blame the final link rather than understanding the process.

 According to neuroscience, when the brain detects danger, the amygdala, its threat detector, fires more quickly than conscious thought.
 This implies that logic shapes your response before it does.
-To allow awareness to enter, Behaviour Chain Analysis slows down that automatic process.
+To allow awareness to enter, Behavior Chain Analysis slows down that automatic process.

 Is the Problem Really the Behavior, or Something Deeper?